bleenco/abstruse/README.md

 **Abstruse CI** is a lightweight, yet powerful distributed CI/CD written in Golang.
 Its default configuration uses single node cluster with n workers, however, this cluster can be easily extended with more nodes if necessary.

-This is a v2.0.0 or later branch, if you are looking for Node.JS based v1.x.x version please check [here](https://github.com/bleenco/abstruse/tree/v1).
+This is the branch for v2.0.0 or later.
+If you are looking for Node.JS based v1.x.x version please check [here](https://github.com/bleenco/abstruse/tree/v1).

 ![Screenshot](https://user-images.githubusercontent.com/1796022/87736550-af87d700-c7d8-11ea-9e9a-c23c2b5e02d1.png)